-- (a) To provide insulation from airborne and impact sound, a separating wall between two or more Class 1 buildings must- - (i) achieve the weighted sound reduction index with spectrum adaptation term ( $R_w + C{tr}$ ) and discontinuous construction requirements, as required by Table 3.8.6.1; and - (ii) be installed in accordance with the appropriate requirements of 3.8.6.3 and 3.8.6.4. - (b) For the purpose of this Part, the $R_w + C{tr}$ must be determined in accordance with AS/NZS 1276.1 or ISO 717.1, using results from laboratory measurements.
+- (a) To provide insulation from airborne and impact sound, a separating wall between two or more Class 1 buildings must- - (i) achieve the weighted sound reduction index with spectrum adaptation term ($R_w + C{tr}$) and discontinuous construction requirements, as required by Table 3.8.6.1; and - (ii) be installed in accordance with the appropriate requirements of 3.8.6.3 and 3.8.6.4. - (b) For the purpose of this Part, the $R_w + C{tr}$ must be determined in accordance with AS/NZS 1276.1 or ISO 717.1, using results from laboratory measurements.

-Table 3.8.6.1 REQUIRED $\mathbf{R}{w}$ AIRBORNE AND IMPACT SOUND LEVELS FOR SEPARATING WALLS
+Table 3.8.6.1 REQUIRED $R{\rm w}$ AIRBORNE AND IMPACT SOUND LEVELS FOR SEPARATING WALLS

-SEPARATING WALL - LOCATION AND PENETRATIONS DISCONTINUOUS CONSTRUCTION REQUIRED R w + C tr (As per Table 3.8.6.2) Between a bathroom, sanitary compartment , laundry or kitchen and a habitable room (other than a kitchen) in an adjoining Class 1 building (dwelling) (see Figure 3.8.6.1 ).
+SEPARATING WALL - LOCATION AND PENETRATIONS DISCONTINUOUS CONSTRUCTION REQUIRED R w + C {tr} (As per Table 3.8.6.2) Between a bathroom, sanitary compartment, laundry or kitchen and a habitable room (other than a kitchen) in an adjoining Class 1 building (dwelling) (see Figure 3.8.6.1).
 YES 50 In all other cases to those listed above.
 (See Figure 3.8.6.1) NO 50

-Table 3.8.6.1 REQUIRED Rw AIRBORNE AND IMPACT SOUND LEVELS FOR SEPARATING WALLS- continued
+Table 3.8.6.1 REQUIRED R_w AIRBORNE AND IMPACT SOUND LEVELS FOR SEPARATING WALLS-continued

-SEPARATING WALL - LOCATION AND PENETRATIONS DISCONTINUOUS CONSTRUCTION REQUIRED R w + C tr (As per Table 3.8.6.2) DUCT, SOIL, WASTE, AND WATER SUPPLY PIPES AND STORM WATER PIPES A duct, soil, waste, or water supply pipe or storm water pipe that passes through a separating wall between Class 1 buildings- (a) if the adjacent room is a habitable room (other than a kitchen); or NO 40 (b) if the room is a kitchen or any other room.
-NO 25 Note:
+SEPARATING WAI PENETRATIONS LL - LOCATION AND DISCONTINUOUS CONSTRUCTION REQUIRED $R_w + C{tr}$ (As per Table 3.8.6.2) DUCT, SOIL, WAS PIPES AND STORE TE, AND WATER SUPPLY M WATER PIPES or water supply pipe or storm ses through a separating wall ildings- (a) if the adjacent room is a habitable room (other than a kitchen); or NO 40 (b) if the room is a kitchen or any other room.
+NO 25

-Discontinuous construction means a wall system having a minimum 20 mm cavity between two separate leaves, with-

-- (a) for masonry, where wall ties are required to connect leaves, the ties are of the resilient type; and - (b) for other than masonry, there is no mechanical linkage between leaves except at the periphery.
+- 1. Discontinuous construction means a wall system having a minimum 20 mm cavity between two separate leaves, with- - (a) for masonry, where wall ties are required to connect leaves, the ties are of the resilient type; and - (b) for other than masonry, there is no mechanical linkage between leaves except at the periphery. - 2.
 A staggered stud wall is not deemed to be discontinuous construction.